-We also advise you to contact Scottish Natural Heritage before submitting an application, especially if you are uncertain how the proposals may affect your SSSI or Natura site.
+You must contact Scottish Natural Heritage before submitting an application, especially if you are uncertain how the proposals may affect your SSSI or Natura site.

 Providing SSSI or Natura information in your application

 In your online application, you will be asked to list any SSSIs or Natura sites involved and the features involved.